symbol-os/symbol-os-promo/README.md

 Symbolverse is not a planner, optimizer, nor an AI.
 It is a **structural referee**.
 Think of workflows like task pipelines, decision trees, multi-step plans, tool-call sequences, or agent coordination scripts.
 Given a symbolic workflow produced by a human or a machine, Symbolverse answers: “Is this workflow structurally coherent under the declared interfaces?”

 Symbolverse **does not** decide correctness, decide feasibility, decide truth, or decide optimality.
-What id **does** is check that every step can accept what the previous step produces, check that required projections exist, ensure no impossible structural access occurs, and allow optimistic flows with explicit `Cast`.
+What id **does** is check that every step can accept what the previous step produces, check that required projections exist, ensure no impossible structural access occurs, and allow control flows with explicit `Cast`.
 This makes Symbolverse a **structural contract checker** for symbolic workflows.

-Provided an **input** of a workflow described as symbolic expressions, interface declarations for each step/tool, and optional casts where uncertainty exists, Symbolverse produces the **output** of structurally confirmation or precise structural errors (missing capability, invalid projection, incompatible interface.)
+Provided an **input of a workflow** described as symbolic expressions, interface declarations for each step/tool, and optional casts where uncertainty exists, Symbolverse produces the **output of structurally confirmation** or precise structural errors (missing capability, invalid projection, incompatible interface.)
 In other words, Symbolverse statically intercepts structural errors before they show up at the runtime.

 Symbolverse represents guardrails, filter, or validator.
 It is able to say “this is nonsense” before we dive into execution of a plan.
 Symbolversse rejects structurally impossible plans, requests casts where assumptions are needed, and never lies about certainty.
-It doesn't promise sentience, truth, or intelligence.
-It promises **structure**.
+It doesn't promise sentience, truth, or intelligence. **It promises structure**.

 ```
 // WORK IN PROGRESS //